eaclaya/pimono/README.md

 ### Frontend when the API runs in Docker

-1. Run the client locally (same steps as in “Frontend” above).
+1. Run the client locally (same steps as in "Frontend" above).
 2. Point `VITE_API_URL` to `http://localhost:8080/api/` so the SPA talks to the containerized backend.
+Configure **Pusher keys** as described in the "Frontend" section above.
 3. Start Vite: `npm run dev`, then browse to `http://localhost:5173`.

 ---